davidmcbee/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Purpose
-The purpose of this analysis is to use create an interactive map web page that shows earthquakes, tectonic plates and major earthquakes, those over magnitude 4.5 on one of three maps chosen by the user.
+The purpose of this analysis is to create an interactive map web page that shows earthquakes, tectonic plates and major earthquakes, those over magnitude 4.5, on one of three maps chosen by the user.

 ## Resources
 The following data files are used